vita-student-projects/The-bests-unitraj/README.md

 Additionally, for the `val_data_path` in the config file, you need to put the path to the test data you want to evaluate your model on.
 For the easy milestone, you can put the path to the easy test data, and for the second and third milestones, you can put the path to the medium and hard test data, respectively.

 The script will generate a file called `submission.csv` in the root directory of the project.
 You can submit this file to the kaggle competition.
 As this file could be big, we suggest you to compress it before submitting it.

+In addition, the script will make some visualizations of the predictions and save them in the `visualizations` directory in the root directory of the project.
+You can take a look at these visualizations to understand how your model is performing.
+It's also needed for the report of the first milestone, so don't forget to include some of them in your report.